sf-wdi-25/angular-ui-router-lab/README.md

 ### Wine List Challenge

 1. Can you display a list of all the wines on the wines index page?
-(Start by using the mock data object called `ALL_WINES` at the bottom of `app.js`).
   * Note that a factory is provided for you.

   <details><summary>Hint:</summary>
   ```js
   // WinesIndexController
   this.wineList = WineFactory.query();
   ```
   </details>
+  * You may also need to inject the WineFactory dependency into the controller.

 1. What directive would you use to loop through a list of wines?
 Use a directive to display only some of the information about each wine on the page (start with the name).